The Sacrament of the Body and Blood of Christ—Against the Fanatics: Two Principles of Christian Doctrine

 Faith and love, states Luther, are the two principles of Christian doctrine.
 Justification through faith is taught by the Word.
 In God's Word, it is easy to see Christ's work on the cross, which was a single payment for sin that lasts for all eternity.
 In contrast to this faith in Christ, which is formed at once from the word, the second principle of Christian doctrine can be learned for an entire lifetime without completely mastering it.
 This second principle is love, or sanctification in the narrow sense.
 From Christ's sacrifice proclaimed in the Lord's Supper, Christians learn the ultimate expression of love.

 Another aspect of this second principle is the proclamation of communion within the church.
 Both the individual grains and the individual grapes lose their identity to become one in the products of bread and wine.
 They mystically reflect the gathering together of Christians as one in the church.
 Indeed, this application is so rich in meaning that, along with faith, love, and patience, it provides so much for a Christian to strive for that there is no need to indulge in obscure studies to prove academic greatness.
 Love is greater than knowledge and is above petty academic competition.
-Instead of lending superiority to a select few, this sacrament teaches a lesson that can be learned during one's entire live without ever finishing it.
+Instead of lending superiority to a select few, this sacrament teaches a lesson that can be learned during one's entire life without ever finishing it.